Tobias Weber

 Another option is to use multi-IMSI SIM cards that already provide several operator profiles that automatically switch when entering a country - while staying on the same communication platform.

-At EMnify we enable manufacturers to build truly global IoT devices.
+At emnify we enable manufacturers to build truly global IoT devices.
 If you have any questions relating to eUICCs and the best platform for enabling this technology, our team is always happy to help and offer advice.

 In the last 20 years of GSM connectivity, there has never been a development like this.
 The eUICC has been dubbed the next evolution of the SIM because it enables users to change provider profiles OTA, revolutionizing the way SIM cards connect globally.